yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 The API Manager UI now supports OAS3 `response.content.schemes`.

-* The OAS3 multiple back ends are rendered on the screen, which allows users to select the required URL
+* The OAS3 multiple back-ends are rendered on the screen, which allows users to select the required URL
 * The UI has been extended to include all response codes available in OAS3
 * Multipart request bodies are rendered in the back-end UI
 * The UI allows users to define `allOf` response types for Swagger 2
-* The `DataTypes` in API Manager have been changed to align with the OAS3 datatypes
+* The `DataTypes` in API Manager have been changed to align with the OAS3 data types
 * Users now have the option to modify all back-end APIs without cloning

 ## Limitations of this release